 What is the distance between the student residences and campus?

 All our residences are located within walking distance of the campus and the city centre.
-There is no real need to bring a car, although there is limited parking available at each property.
+There is no real need to bring a car, although there is limited parking available at most properties.

 How are student residences paid for?

-To make life easier, accommodation fees can be spread across the whole year and paid in either three equal installments – normally October, January and May – or seven equal monthly installments.
+To make life easier, accommodation fees can be paid in either three equal instalments – normally October, January and May – or eight equal monthly installments from October to May.
 Payment is made by direct debit.

 What is included in the cost of accommodation?